Sajan-acharya29/ds2022-project2/README.md

 ### Final Notebook
 * Jonathan Freeman

 ### Summary of Files in the Repository
 1. Technical Notebook- This is a clean and commented notebook of all of the data collected and analyzed with visualizations.
 2. Final Notebook- This is the clean version of all of the data collected and analyzed.
 3. Narrative Notebook- Has new visualizations with the reasons why the data is the way it is.
+Link: https://docs.google.com/presentation/d/1xS5Z-q8SW84ijaCH3fMxtZjyExZmYdJnJELwakcHkMk/edit#slide=id.p

 4. README.md file- It is an outline of the project with the goals and responsibilities each team member has.